 Learn to Save Energy

-Going off-grid in the truest sense of the phrase means to live autonomous - living without municipal water supply, sewer, natural gas and electricity.
+Living an off-grid lifestyle in the truest sense of the phrase means to live autonomous - living without municipal water supply, sewer, natural gas and electricity.
 Going without public utilities means you'll have to generate on-site electrical power through renewable energy sources, such as solar power.

 The video below gives an in-depth guide on how to install solar panels on your off-grid homestead.

-Other sources of renewable energy include wind turbines, which convert the wind's kinetic energy into electrical energy.
+Other sources of renewable energy include wind turbines, which convert wind power into electrical energy.

 When you're preparing to go off the municipal electrical grid and source your own power supply, it's a good idea to start drastically cutting back on your own energy usage.
 Reducing your carbon foot print and embracing a minimalist lifestyle will help you prepare for off-grid living.